 The answer to this depends in large part on your tolerance of risk.
 Comprehensive insurance pays for all unknown events that can damage your car except for crash damage, which collision coverage pays to fix.
 The unknown is the key word here, and it encompasses just about everything that can damage a vehicle.
 In our modern world, a list of risks is far too long to begin here.
 But a few examples are theft, vandalism, falling trees, natural disasters of every kind, fire, and hitting an animal.

-Comprehensive insurance on your policy can relieve stress and is a good value, as this coverage isn’t expensive in most states.
+Comprehensive insurance on your policy can relieve stress and is a good value, as it isn’t expensive in most states.
 Hail alley residents pay more, but let’s face it, it’s more expensive there because it’s crucial to carry comprehensive on your policy for this very reason.

 Adding comprehensive is a personal decision.
 Only you can say whether it’s worth it.
 But there’s no question that it’s great to have when you need it.